 Note: Just because a book appears in this list does not mean we recommend it.
 Most of them present multiplicity strictly in terms of multiple personality disorder, dissociative identity disorder, or MPD/DID -- which is not our view.

-If you would like to tell us something about any of these books, click here to use our mailform.
+If you would like to tell us something about any of these books, use our mailform.
 You can be anonymous, and you don't have to use HTML.
 Just write and tell us what you think.

 The books are listed alphabetically by author.
 To find a title you're interested in, do a Control-F and type in your title.